Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Introduction

 \section{Introduction}

-The study of dilute quantum gases has attracted significant attention in recent years, especially due to advances in the physics of cold atoms and molecules.
+Dilute quantum gases have attracted a lot of attention in recent years, especially due to advances in the experimental accessibility of ultracold atoms and molecules, and their potential to realize programmable quantum simulators.
 In this paper, we focus on a dilute gas of fermionic quantum particles.
-More precisely, we consider a system of $N$ fermions with spin-$1/2$ (corresponding to the variable $\sigma\in \{ \uparrow, \downarrow\}$) in a box $\Lambda:= [-L/2,L/2]^3$ with periodic boundary conditions.
-The particles interact via a repulsive pair interaction $V$.
+More precisely, we consider $N$ fermions with spin $1/2$ in a box $\Lambda:= [-L/2,L/2]^3$ with periodic boundary conditions.
+The particles interact via a repulsive pair interaction.
 The Hamiltonian describing the system is